awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 New Kubernetes versions introduce significant changes, so we recommend that you test the behavior of your applications against a new Kubernetes version before performing the update on your production clusters\.
 You can achieve this by building a continuous integration workflow to test your application behavior end\-to\-end before moving to a new Kubernetes version\.

-**Important**
-It is only possible to update an EKS Cluster to one Kubernetes version higher.
-For example, if your cluster is on version 1.14, you must update the cluster to 1.15 before being able to update to 1.16\.

 The update process consists of Amazon EKS launching new API server nodes with the updated Kubernetes version to replace the existing ones\.
 Amazon EKS performs standard infrastructure and readiness health checks for network traffic on these new nodes to verify that they are working as expected\.
 If any of these checks fail, Amazon EKS reverts the infrastructure deployment, and your cluster remains on the prior Kubernetes version\.
 Running applications are not affected, and your cluster is never left in a non\-deterministic or unrecoverable state\.
 Amazon EKS regularly backs up all managed clusters, and mechanisms exist to recover clusters if necessary\.
 We are constantly evaluating and improving our Kubernetes infrastructure management processes\.

 In order to upgrade the cluster, Amazon EKS requires 2\-3 free IP addresses from the subnets which were provided when you created the cluster\.
 If these subnets do not have available IP addresses, then the upgrade can fail\.
 Additionally, if any of the subnets or security groups that were provided during cluster creation have been deleted, the cluster upgrade process can fail\.